MahmoudElbaz74/CyAi-Dashboard/README.md

 - Roadmap

 ## Overview
-CyAi Dashboard enables analysts to:
+CyFort AI enables analysts to:
 - Classify and label logs with AI explanations
 - Detect phishing risks for URLs with a multi-stage pipeline and an AI-driven final verdict
 - Scan uploaded files for malware indicators and families